Have you Been Charged with Trafficking Marijuana in Georgia?

 - justice would not be served by the imposition of the prescribed mandatory minimum sentence.
 O.C.G.A. §16-13-31(g)(2).

-Alternatively, Georgia allows for conditional releases or diversion programs for people facing their first criminal prosecution.
+Alternatively, Georgia allows for conditional release or diversion programs for people facing their first criminal prosecution.
 A conditional release is a program similar to probation where you have conditions set by a judge that you must satisfy for the charges to be dropped.
 Judges are more likely to order a conditional release it is the first drug offense for the accused, and it is a relatively minor case.
 The conditions could include requiring the accused to undergo a comprehensive rehabilitation program or medical treatment.

 One factor that may increase a prison sentence is whether a minor was involved.
 If a person under the age of 21 years participates in the sale or manufacturing of marijuana, then the crime is automatically elevated to a felony and will be punished by a prison term of five to twenty years and/or a fine up to $20,000.
 O.C.G.A. §16-13-30(k).